 What helps Rachel stay calm and alert: Spending time on the golf course, relaxing by her pool, and spending time with family.

-Rebecca has taught since 2002: in English and French, both in the inner-city and specialized with children experiencing attachment issues, and draws on her diverse experience living in France, the United States, Quebec and now Toronto, Ontario.
+Rebecca is an educational consultant and tenured elementary school teacher, having taught since 2002 in both English and French among urban economically disadvantaged populations and specifically with children experiencing attachment challenges and/or early childhood trauma.
+She draws on her vastly diverse experience as an educator, volunteer, mentor, mother of 2, and her time living internationally in France, the United States, Quebec and now Toronto, Ontario.
 Building relationships is at the heart of her work with kids.
-She passionately embraces Dr. Shanker’s statement that “Self-Reg is an approach of great optimism and hope.”
+She passionately embraces Dr. Stuart Shanker’s statement that “Self-Reg is an approach of great optimism and hope.”

 Stefani is a Registered Social Worker with a background in research, communities, organizations, and planning.
 She is a passionate advocate for school-based mental health and spent five years in northern Alberta as a Project Coordinator with the Alberta Mental Health Capacity Building in Schools Projects.
 Since moving back to Ontario, Stefani has continued her work in mental health leadership within the education sector.
 She believes that self-regulation is absolutely essential for promoting the well-being of kids, families, and communities.